siara-cc/csv_ml/README.md

 - be used in EAI (Application Integration) for import and export of data
 - be simpler to parse, allowing data to be available even in low memory devices

+Applications
+- Enterprise Application Integration (EAI)
+- Lightweight alternative to JSON or XML in Three-tier architecture
+- Alternative to XML in transfer of data using AJAX
+- Data storage and transfer format for embedded platforms such as Arduino and Raspberry PI.
+- Data storage and transfer format for mobile/tablet devices based on Android, Windows or iOS.
+- Data transfer format for spreadsheets as Tab delimited values through clipboard or otherwise.

 For complete documentation and examples, download [csvdoc.pdf](http://siara.cc/csv_ml/csvdoc.pdf)

 The examples given in the documentation are available as demo applications: